 Evidently, if we do not use other long-range technologies, the transmission distance will still be limited by the copper cabling.
 To break off the 100-meter distance limitation by copper cabling, midspan devices such as PoE extender or media converter are added into the link.

 PoE extenders: An extender can extend PoE devices such as IP cameras, VoIP telephone, wireless access points up to 100 meters from one to another.
 Multiple extenders can be added every 100 meters to acquire longer distances.
 The specific extended distance and the number of PoE extenders are varied from different vendors to models.
+And it is not always the same maximum cable length for different applications.
+The actual distance that you can power a device can be shortened by the voltage of the power supply, the quality of the cable, and other factors.

 Figure 3: PoE extenders extend PoE network distance

-Media converter: Media converter is a popular solution for extending an existing copper link by the transition from copper cable to fiber cable.
+Media converter: Media converter is a popular solution for extending an existing copper link by the transition shifting from copper cable to fiber cable.
 Generally in a copper network, it is used in pairs to insert a fiber segment.
 As shown in the figure below, a copper to fiber media converter is added near the Ethernet switch, which can extend link over greater distances with the fiber optic cable.
 The PoE media converter provides fiber distance extension to the PD IP camera.
 Also, it can be AC/DC powered and power the devices via copper cabling.

 Figure 4: Media converters extend PoE network distance